 Thibodaux (about 50 miles southwest of New Orleans, about six square miles) is mapped approximately from Highway 20 (North Canal Boulevard) and St. Patrick Street on the north; Highway 3107, Talbot Avenue, Hausley Street and south of Duels Swamp Road on the south; St. Patrick Street, Midland Drive and Barbier Avenue on the west; and along Highway 20 (North Canal Boulevard), west of Cedar Tree Road, North Acadia Road and Acadia Woods Drive on the east.

-Thibodaux is situated on convenient stretches of Highways 1 and 308 and close to the future I-49 (now Highway 90 corridor) in this south-central part of Louisiana.
-Other state and US highways also crisscross this region.
-The community is an hour from New Orleans, about two hours from Baton Rouge on the north and about five hours to Houston on the west.
+This community is situated on convenient stretches of Highways 1 and 308 and close to the future I-49 (now Highway 90 corridor) in this south-central part of Louisiana.
+Other state and U.S. highways also crisscross this region.
+Thibodaux is an hour from New Orleans, about two hours from Baton Rouge on the north and about five hours to Houston on the west.

 The Thibodaux Municipal Airport services the city with daily connecting flights.
 Louis Armstrong New Orleans International Airport is a short trip northeast.
 A mass transit system, plus major bus and rail lines also traverse the communities surrounding Thibodaux.

-Many longtime Thibodaux residents who can trace their French, Spanish, Creole and Indian ancestry back hundreds of years — and new residents interested in the Cajun flavor of this part of Louisiana — happily call the Thibodaux area their comfortable home.
+Many longtime residents who can trace their French, Spanish, Creole and Indian ancestry back hundreds of years—and new residents interested in the Cajun flavor of this part of Louisiana—happily call the Thibodaux area their comfortable home.
 The region is dotted with sought-after Cajun and seafood restaurants and the calendars here are filled with annual festivals of food, music and culture.
 The suburban areas around Thibodaux, including the quickly developing Bayou Cane community, also serve as a source of entertainment and activities.

 Thibodaux is also known for its beautifully restored and maintained downtown area where the Louisiana Main Street program is alive and well.
 Legendary churches and renovated residential and commercial buildings are always worth a downtown visit, along with the neighborhood's boutiques, weekly farmers markets, regularly scheduled art walks through the many galleries and more.
 Swamp tours, fishing and boating charters plus day trips to all of Cajun country also keep locals and tourists busy.